CloversChemistry/CloversChemistry.github.io/_pages/teaching/teaching.md

 ## Supplemental Instructor (NAU)
 ### General Chemistry 1
 Assisted students with homework and made practice exams to help facilitate learning.
+6 months.
 ### Organic Chemistry 2
 Created practice exams and problems on the fly to help students learn the subject matter.
-I taught this course for 2 years.
+2 years.

 ## Teaching Assistant (WWU)
 ### CHEM 161/162: General Chemisrty
 Assisted students with both hands on experiments and online projects.
+6 months.
 ### CHEM 464/465: Physical/Inorganic Chemistry
 An integrated approach to inorganic synthesis and physical measurement.
 Helped studemts with in lab synthesis and purification of inorganic compounds along with performing online computational studies.
+1 year.
 ### CHEM 454: Organic Spectroscopy
 Identification of organic compounds by spectroscopic methods: infrared, nuclear magnetic resonance, ultraviolet and mass spectroscopy.
 Laboratory work includes application of spectroscopy in identifying unknowns with confirmation by chemical methods.
+6 month.

 <br><br>
 [Return to top](/teaching/#table-of-contents)